RebasedToken/Rebased2/README.md

 ## Smart contracts

-The smart contracts in this repository are already flattened and deplouyment-ready.
+The smart contracts in this repository are already flattened and deployment-ready.

 - [Rebased ERC20 token](contracts/Rebased.sol)
 - [Rebased Controller](contracts/RebasedController.sol)